Felix Yusupov: Exile

-One week after the February Revolution, Nicholas abdicated the throne on 2 March.
+On 2 March, one week after the February Revolution, Nicholas abdicated the throne.
 Following the abdication, the Yusupovs returned to the Moika Palace before they went to Crimea.
-They later returned to the palace to retrieve jewels (including the blue Sultan of Morocco Diamond, the Polar Star Diamond, and the Marie Antoinette Diamond Earrings) and two paintings by Rembrandt, the sale proceeds of the paintings helped sustain the family in exile.
+They later returned to the palace to retrieve jewels (including the blue Sultan of Morocco Diamond, the Polar Star Diamond, and the Marie Antoinette Diamond Earrings) and two paintings by Rembrandt, Portrait of a Gentleman with Tall Hat and Gloves and Portrait of a Lady with an Ostrich-Feather Fan.
+The sale proceeds of the paintings helped sustain the family in exile.
 The paintings were bought by Joseph E. Widener in 1921 and are now in the National Gallery in Washington, DC.

-In Crimea, the family boarded a British warship, HMS Marlborough, which took them from Yalta to Malta.
+In Crimea, the family, along with other relatives (Irina's mother Xenia Alexandrovna, her grandmother Maria Feodorovna, her five uncles and their spouses, her grand-uncles Nicholas Nikolayevich Romanov and Peter Nikolaevich with their spouses and children) boarded a British warship, HMS Marlborough, which took them from Yalta to Malta.
 On the ship, Felix enjoyed boasting about the murder of Rasputin.
 One of the British officers noted that Irina "appeared shy and retiring at first, but it was only necessary to take a little notice of her pretty, small daughter to break through her reserve and discover that she was also very charming and spoke fluent English."

 From Malta, they travelled to Italy and then to Paris.
 In Italy, lacking a visa, he bribed the officials with diamonds.
 In Paris, they stayed a few days in the Hôtel de Vendôme before they went on to London.
 In 1920, they returned to Paris.

 The Yusupovs lived in the following places in France: